ottis/canvas-particles/README.md

     </script>
     </body>

-That's basically it, once start is called it will begin the system.
+Once start is called it will begin animating the system.

 #### Particle bounds <3